Resource Management Act 1991

 You could also call this:

-“The government keeps its old rights to use things like water and land, even when laws change.”
+“The government keeps its existing rights to resources like water and the coast.”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.